selina603/mktcontent/support/sla/abstract-en.md

 <p><a href="/support/sla/notification-hubs-en/" id="abstract-en_notification-hubs-en">See the full details</a></p>

-##Power BI workspace collection
+##Power BI Workspace Collection

-We guarantee at least 99.9% availability of Power BI workspace collection for users to execute API calls and embed reports.
+We guarantee at least 99.9% availability of Power BI Workspace Collection for users to execute API calls and embed reports.

 <p><a href="/support/sla/power-bi-embedded-en/" id="abstract-en_powerbi-embedded-en">See the full details</a></p>